Matthew Rooke

 Matthew Rooke is a musician, composer and performer who also works in producing and directing theatre work.
 Born in England, he is of Scottish and Gabonese descent.
-He is the current Chief Executive/Artistic Director of The Maltings Theatre & Cinema, Berwick-upon-Tweed.
 His work spans an eclectic and diverse range of forms and creative partners, spanning the worlds of opera, classical music and contemporary jazz, rock and traditional music.
 His musical partners and collaborations range from Sir John Tavener, Billy Childish, Nitin Sawhney, Ric Sanders, Fred Thelonious Baker, The James Taylor Quartet and The National Youth Orchestra of Scotland.